-The colors of horses are based on a base color with overlying restrictions and dilutions giving us the wide range of the colors we see in horses.
-Each topic will cover how all horses have one of only 2 base colors of red and black.
-Restrictions are added to limit where the black is seen or not seen.
-Dilutions are then added to the base colors to give us the variety.
+There are two base coat colors of horses: red and black, and these have overlying restrictions and dilutions, giving us a wide range of the colors we see in horses.
+Further, restrictions limit where the black is either fully seen, partially seen, or not seen.
+Dilutions are then added to the base colors to give us variety.
 Overlying all of this is the gray gene that dominates all colors and patterns if the gray gene is present.

-The horse is then marked with patterns of white spots, patches and / or hairs making each horse an individual and even a breed as some share these patterns genetically.
-There are 5 groups of white markings determined by genes and there are also random markings which become unique in identifying all horses not associated with specific genes.
+Patterns of white spots, patches and hairs make each horse an individual and even a breed, as some share these patterns genetically.
+Genes determine five groups of white markings, and there are also random markings that become unique in identifying all horses not associated with specific genes.

 The order goes like this – first is the base color of red or black.
-Next is a gene that allows black to be seen on red horses.
-Next is the gray gene that can turn any horse gray with age.
+Next is a gene that allows black coloring on red horses.
+Next is the gray gene that can turn any colored horse gray with age.

-The next layer for some horses are the dilution genes of cream and dun.
+The next layer for some horses is the dilution genes of cream and dun.
 These will dilute to become buckskin, palomino, gruella and others.

-Finally, over any and all of the above bases, expressions, dilutions and markings, individual markings like a star on the face or a small white sock on one leg can randomly occur.
-The idea here is that there is an order from base to final appearance.
+Finally, over any of the above bases, expressions, dilutions and markings, individual markings like a star on the face or a small white sock on one leg can randomly occur.
+The idea here is an order from the base to the final appearance.
 Just follow the order.